FEC-Bell/steam-reviews/fec-engineering-journal/JOURNAL.md

 ![gzip-compressed-bundle-sizes](./assets/static-bundle-compression-size.PNG)

-991 kB became 166 kB + 167 kB, a marked improvement, and below the recommended max size of 244kB for prod bundles.
+991 kB became 166 kB + 167 kB, a marked improvement for the network file size.
+The bundles do unpack, however, to be around 300-400kB each.

 #### Other improvements that could be made:
 - Serve images in JPG formats for faster loading
-- Further code splitting
+- Further code splitting to reduce bundle size to recommended threshold (244kB for prod bundles)

 Tabling these improvments for later, if I have time.
 They're not essential, given the optimized final page speed.